AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/demos-add-on/screens.md

 Now that you have We.Cafe demo content, you have a choice about how you wish to test AEM Screens:

 * If you only wish to explore the content within the AEM Sites console, simply start exploring! no more action is required.
-* If you want to experience the full dynamic features of AEM Screens, continue to the next section, [Configure ContextHub.](#configure-contexthub)
+* If you want to experience the full dynamic features of AEM Screens, continue to the next section, [Dynamically Change Screens Content.](#dynamically-change)

 ## Dynamically Change Screens Content {#dynamically-change}

-Just like AEM, AEM Screens can change content dynamically based on context.
+Just like AEM Sites, AEM Screens can change content dynamically based on context.
 The We.Cafe demo has channels configured to show different content depending on the current temperature.
 To simulate this, we will need to create our own simple weather service.

 ### Create Simulated Data Source {#data-source}

 Since it is very difficult to change the weather during a demo or while testing, temperature changes must be simulated.
-We will simulate a weather service by storing a temperature value in a Google Sheet spreadsheet.
+We will simulate a weather service by storing a temperature value in a Google Sheet spreadsheet which AEM's ContextHub will call to retrieve the temperature.

+#### Create Google API Key {#create-api-key}

 First we will need to create a Google API key to facilitate the exchange of data.